 Stenotic lesions in a subclavian artery near the origin of a patent vertebral artery can cause posterior circulation ischemic neurologic symptoms or syncope when the arm is used (called subclavian steal syndrome).
 The mechanisms are retrograde flow through the vertebral artery to supply the subclavian artery distal to the stenosis and vasodilation of the arterial bed in the upper limb during exercise.

-Angina pectoris or MI may result from narrowing of the coronary artery orifice due to aortitis or coronary arteritis.
+Angina pectoris or myocardial infarction may result from narrowing of the coronary artery orifice due to aortitis or coronary arteritis.
 Aortic regurgitation may occur if the ascending aorta is markedly dilated.
 Heart failure can develop.

 Obstruction of the descending thoracic aorta sometimes causes signs of aortic coarctation (eg, hypertension, headache, leg claudication).
 Renovascular hypertension may develop if the abdominal aorta or renal arteries are narrowed.
 Intermittent arm or leg claudication can develop.